About the Bowl

 Today, the game has reached amazing heights.
 The bowl has been a part of the prestigious New Year's Day bowl lineup since 1989.
 It features teams from the most successful and popular conferences in college football - the SEC and Big Ten (or ACC if a Big Ten team goes to the Orange Bowl).

-The bowl is now one of the most popular and successful bowl games in the country contributing more than $164 million combined to universities and generating an estimate of more than $1.1 billion in economic impact for the Tampa Bay region over its history.
+The bowl is now one of the most popular and successful bowl games in the country contributing more than $170 million combined to universities and generating an estimate of more than $1.1 billion in economic impact for the Tampa Bay region over its history.
 Beyond the millions of dollars provided to universities each year the bowl also started a Charitable Giving Initiative in 2016 to provide additional contributions to Tampa Bay area charities each year.
-To date more than $3 million has been donated to more than 140 charitable organizations through this program including $500,000 in 2022.
-The bowl has also pledged additional donations of at least $500,000 each year for at least the next three years.
+To date more than $3.5 million has been donated to more than 170 charitable organizations through this program.
+The bowl has also pledged additional donations of at least $500,000 each year.
 The Bowl has been recognized as a two-time "One Tampa Bay Honoree for Corporate Philanthropy" by the Tampa Bay Business Journal.

 The Bowl has also played host to some great match-ups over the years, and therefore has hosted some of the sport's best players and coaches.
 Over its history life-long memories have been provided to more than 7,200 players, 104,000 halftime show performers and more than 1.9 million college football fans.View Bowl History